kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

     claim in the pod spec.
   * At most one such claim object is created per pod.
-For example, if the pod requests for foo1.domain/bar and foo2.domain/bar, the allocation of devices for each are recorded in DeviceExtendedResourceRequestAllocationResult, and one claim object with two `ExtendedResults` is created for the pod.
+For example, if the pod requests for foo1.domain/bar and foo2.domain/bar, the allocation of devices for each are recorded in DeviceResourceRequestAllocationResult, and one claim object with two `Results` is created for the pod.

 The special resource claim object lifecycle is managed by the scheduler and garbage collector.